Recoskie/RandomAccessFileV/README.md

   public MYCommponet( RandomAccessFileV IO )
   {
+    //Reference to File system stream for use in this component.

+    IOStream = IO;

     //Add event listener to this component when edits, or changes are made in stream by other components.

     IO.addMyEventListener( this );